dragon-cai/Monte-Carlo-Stock-Simulation/README.md

 last_price = data["Close"].iloc[-1]
 ```
 ### Geometric Brownian Motion
 The Geometric Brownian Motion (GBM) model is a stochastic process used in finance to simulate stock price paths.
 It utilizes a stock's drift and volatility as the mean and standard deviation to model the expected growth.
 At the same time, random market fluctuations are applied to generate possible futures.
-This is the standard stochastic formula for GBM:
+This is the standard GBM stochastic formula:

 <img width="488" height="98" alt="image" src="https://github.com/user-attachments/assets/fc30fe6c-e3ff-45d5-917b-35c760fbcb8a" />

 This project implements the GBM model using its discrete-time form:
 <img width="810" height="102" alt="image" src="https://github.com/user-attachments/assets/947e49d0-e5a6-42d9-a0da-428a9809d866" />

 In code, GBM will be used to model 10,000 different future price paths over a forecast horizon of 252 trading days.
 ```python
 def monteCarlo(drift, volatility, num_days, num_simulations, last_price, dt):